-Maintenance – Based on consultation with Bill Kirkwood, the creator of two prior (non-University) FOCE systems, and prior experience with various instrumentation used within the system, maintenance costs are expected to less than $10K over the first three years of operation.
-Many of the instruments incorporated into the system have one year factory warranties.
+Maintenance – Based on consultation with Bill Kirkwood, the creator of two prior (non-University) FOCE systems, and prior experience with various instrumentation used within the system, maintenance costs are expected to be less than $10K over the first three years of operation.
+Many of the instruments incorporated into the system have one-year factory warranties.
 We are not requesting support for a service contract in the second year of the grant.
 Routine maintenance, calibration, sensor replacement, alignment, etc will be carried out by the technician, PI Peterson, and assisted by graduate students as part of their education.
 In the event of instrument breakdown, diagnosis will be the responsibility of Peterson and the technician, in conjunction with factory support specialist.
 We estimate that the requested system will have a useful research and educational lifetime of no less than 15 years.

 References Cited.